App based companies

 Uber and similar app-based companies do not currently hold a private hire operator licence with Hinckley & Bosworth Borough Council.

-If you intend to undertake any form of pre-booked private hire work you must also hold a private hire operator licence (PHOL) with Hinckley & Bosworth Borough Council to enable you to take the booking.
+If you intend to undertake pre-booked private hire work only, you must also hold a PHOL with Hinckley & Bosworth Borough Council to enable you to take the booking.

 Without your own operator’s licence, all bookings from these businesses are illegal, all journeys are uninsured, you may face prosecution, and your licences will be revoked.